 The defendant of this episode is Machi Tobaye, a young, blind musician who cannot speak English.
 Though the prime suspect being a 14-year-old boy isn’t untoward in of itself, this premise falls apart the second you apply any kind of logic to the situation.
 The writers want us to believe that a prepubescent boy fired a .45 caliber revolver without injuring himself, carried a 250-pound man across the arena, and is a secret Interpol agent based on the letters written in blood by the victim.
 The murder weapon was especially egregious, for it is explicitly stated that the gun would dislocate an untrained person’s arm.
 In a series that has historically stretched the suspension of disbelief as far as it can go, this premise still manages to be jarringly awful.
 Apollo even disputes these claims early on only for Klavier to dismiss him offhandedly.

 The real culprit is Daryan Crescend, a member of Klavier’s band and a law enforcement officer.
 He and Machi had smuggled a substance from Borginia called a Borginian cocoon.
 Though it can be used to rid someone of an otherwise incurable illness, one could manufacture a deadly poison with it as well.
 As such, smuggling them out of the country is punishable by death in Borginia.
-The case is solved when Apollo convinces Machi to confess to his crime in the United States where the crime is not punishable by death, leaving Daryan the only smuggler with no alibi.
+The case is solved when Apollo convinces Machi to confess to his crime in the United States where it is not punishable by death, leaving Daryan the only smuggler with no alibi.
 Interestingly, there is an explanation for why the case turned out so disastrously.
 Mr. Takumi worked under the assumption that Daryan was using his position to manipulate the investigation so he could throw Machi under the bus.
 Though it might have been a serviceable explanation, Mr. Takumi forgot to make this aspect clear in the dialogue.

 Worse yet, catching the killer proves to be an exercise in contrivance.
 Deducing his identity involves knowing where everyone was at any given moment, which itself requires Apollo to find out how they performed a magic trick.
 Valant, the one who helped engineer the trick, refuses to tell Apollo how they pulled it off, citing the classic magician’s code: “a magician never reveals their secrets”.
 Indeed, one witness fails to mention that she heard the fatal gunshot during the second act and not the third, which is when you’re initially led to believe it took place.
 It was likely to maintain the illusion, but she had no practical reason to do this.
-So while I wouldn’t rank “Turnabout Serenade” lower than “Turnabout Big Top”, I perfectly understand why fans consider the former one of the series’ worst episodes alongside the latter.
+So, while I wouldn’t rank “Turnabout Serenade” lower than “Turnabout Big Top”, I perfectly understand why fans consider the former one of the series’ worst episodes alongside the latter.